alehandrof/Typewriter/README.md

 The typewriter modes are controlled by the `typewriter_mode_scrolling` and `typewriter_mode_typing` settings.
 Setting them to `true` enables the modes.

-- See the example files provided for ideas on how to use these in settings & keymap files.
+- See the files provided for ideas on how to use these in settings & keymap files.
-- You can toggle the modes via the Command Palette.
-(Just search for `typewriter`.)
+- You can toggle the modes via the:
+	- Command Palette -- search for `typewriter`
+	- Main Menu menu -- under `View > Typewriter`.

 ### Notes